caren-achieng/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * vi, vim, emacs editors
 * C files are compiled using `gcc` using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`
 * C files are written according to the Betty style
-* Compliled on Ubuntu 20.04 LTS
+* Compiled on Ubuntu 20.04 LTS

 ## Files
 All of the following files are programs written in C: